A Logical Characterization of Constant-Depth Circuits over the Reals: Introduction

 \begin{theorem} $\ACO{}=\FO$. \end{theorem}

-Cucker and Meer only note that \enquote{the expressive power of first-order logic is not too big} since it can only describe properties in $\mathrm{NC}^1_\R$.
+Cucker and Meer only note that \enquote{the expressive power of first-order logic is not too big} \cite{DBLP:journals/jsyml/CuckerM99} since it can only describe properties in $\mathrm{NC}^1_\R$.
 In a sense we close the missing detail in their picture by determining a circuit class corresponding to first-order logic.

 The logical characterization of Theorem~\ref{main-thm} holds for arbitrary uniformity conditions based on time-bounded construction of the circuit family, in particular \ptr{}-uniformity and \ltr{}-uniformity.
-Extending the framework of Cucker and Meer, we also characterize non-uniform $\ACO$ by first-order logic enhanced with arbitrary numerical predicates.
+Extending the framework of Cucker and Meer (who only considered uniform circuits families), we also characterize non-uniform $\ACO$ by first-order logic enhanced with arbitrary numerical predicates.

+But the most important case of circuit uniformity in this context is maybe the following: In the Boolean and arithmetic context, it is known that the numerical predicates of addition and multiplication play a special role: If we enhance first-order logic by these, we obtain a logic as powerful as constant-depth circuit families where the uniformity condition itself can be specified in first-order logic: U$_\text{FO}\text{-}\mathrm{AC}^0=\mathrm{FO}[+,\times]$ \cite{DBLP:journals/jcss/BarringtonIS90}.
+We prove a quite analogous result for real computation: Enhancing first-order logic over the reals with the so called sum and product rules defines exactly those metafinite structures that can be recognized by constant-depth polynomial-size circuit families over the reals where the circuit itself seen as a structure can be specified by first-order logic: